hikarths/InsightCodingChallenge/README.md

 The key is the CMTE_ID & ZIP_CODE pair.
 The values is a class that stores count of donations, total of donations, median and two heaps to store values of donations.
 Every time a new donation value is parsed, the corresponding new median has to be computed.
-There are two heaps used: 1 Max heap on the left side which stores all the values of donations that are less than the median and a min heap on the right side to store the elements that are greater than the median.
+There are two heaps used: 1 max heap on the left side which stores all the values of donations that are less than the median and a min heap on the right side to store the elements that are greater than the median.
 If the left and right heap have the same number of elements, the new median will be the top most element where the new donation value is inserted.
 In other cases, it is made sure that the left and right heap differ by atmost 1 element.
 It is achieved by removing top most one value from one of the heaps and putting it in the other heap based on the comparison of the new value and median.
 The new median will be the average of the top most elements of both the heaps.